tim-hardcastle/sphere/README.md

 Now we just need to draw it in perspective.
 This is easy, the Renaissance artists knew how to do it.
 We will put a flat plane a distance F in front of our observer, perpendicular to his direction of gaze, and trace where each line from a point on the horizon to the eye of the observer intersects the plane.

-Then the line given by the points λ(x₂, y₂, z₂) for a given θ intersects the plane just when λy₂ = F,  i.e. lambda = F / y₂.
+Then the line given by the points λ(x₂, y₂, z₂) for a given θ intersects the plane just when λy₂ = F,  i.e. λ = F / y₂.

 So this gives us a set of equations for the points on the perspective plane corresponding to the points on the horizon: